-In basic terms, this new regulation introduced more demanding requirements in terms of the construction material's resistance to fire as compared to the regular fire safety standards.
-This means that if the new building is located in a zone with a high or very high wildfire risk, the law will demand a higher level of fire resistance so that it can withstand the impacts of a fire for a longer period of time.
+In basic terms, this new regulation introduced more demanding requirements in terms of material's resistance to fire compared to the regular fire safety standards.
+This means that if the new building is located in a high or very high wildfire risk, the law will demand a higher level of fire resistance so that it can withstand the impacts of a fire for a longer period of time.